 So you want to meet the winemakers, feel the grapes, soak up the views and learn the difference between a $20 bottle and $100 bottle of Oregon pinot noir?
 Um, yes — we like to geek out to wine, too.
 There’s just one thing that often stands in the way of a carefree day or weekend of wine-tasting: a lack of a designated driver.

 Luckily in Oregon, touring wine country has never been more accessible, no matter which part of the state you are coming from or headed to.
-Shuttles and guided tours (on four wheels, two wheels, and even by horseback and helicopter) abound, ranging from luxury-class excursions (including lunch and behind-the-scenes tours) to bare-bones transportation service only.
+Shuttles and guided tours (on four wheels, two wheels, and even by helicopter) abound, ranging from luxury-class excursions (including lunch and behind-the-scenes tours) to bare-bones transportation service only.

 During Oregon Wine Month in May as well as year-round (check wineries for seasonal hours), here are several ways you can get to and from wine country without the worry.